karthiksing05/Cobweb-Clustering-Language/README.md

 # Cobweb Clustering with Language

-We propose Cobweb as a hierarchical and interpretable clustering algorithm for language with capabilities in approximate retrieval and
+We propose Cobweb as a clustering algorithm for language with capabilities that allows us to build the first incremental, hierarchical, language-focused topic-model.